bluerobotics/ardusub-zola/advanced-usage/index.md

 #### Mini Widget Containers

-When space is available, [mini widgets](#mini-widgets) can be placed on either side of the alerts display.
+When space is available, [mini widgets](#mini-widgets) can be placed on the right side of the alerts display.

 #### Date